end-initiative/end-initiative/pages/activities.md

 Requirements for all services:  Proficiency in tools

 Students who have other worldly experience have opportunities to make a commercial name for themselves in Bridgetown.
 If you are proficient in certain tool kits, you can use that expertise to create crafts or provide services to others with the hope of a profit.

-You do need to lease a booth on Market Street for 10+1d10 gold (Fluctuating availability of spaces).
+You need to lease a booth on Market Street for 10+1d10 gold (Fluctuating availability of spaces).
 Each tool kit has a different degree of difficulty associated with it that determines how hard it is to turn a profit.
 This takes into account start-up costs of materials and or work done.

-Using 1d20 + Proficiency bonus you must roll a DC 9 to break even, or by rolling a (DC 10 - "Listed DC") you will earn your money back on the booth and the profit amount listed, but rolling above the listed DC will do the same but double your profit +3d4 on top of that.
+Using 1d20 + Proficiency bonus you must roll a DC 9 to break even, or by rolling a  between DC 10 & the specified DC you will earn your money back on the booth and the profit amount listed, but rolling above the listed DC will do the same but double your profit +3d4 on top of that.
 To work the booth you must dedicate 2 time slots to it, where the first is prep, and the second is the sale.
 Only one set of rolls is done though.

 * Alchemist's supplies: Crafting of runes (DC 16, +8 profit)
 * Brewer's supplies: Brewing of drinks (DC 15, +6 profit)